Breaking Myths about Resume Templates

 Conclusion: the whole idea of “only lazy people use resume templates” and “those who used temples are being easily indicated by HR managers” is just an invention of career-oriented businesses and resume writing companies to do their self-marketing successfully.

 But you too can turn to self-marketing as well!
-Just identify your strengths first and then describe them in a professional manner.
+Just identify your strengths first and then professionally describe them.

 Remember, they aren’t supposed to judge the design over the content.
 It’s more about finding the right and better simple resume template to help you with organizing the info in a very pleasant-looking manner.
 You have to become a better employee and then try to sell your skills.